-There are awards per annum for the two Best oral presentations and the two Best poster presentation.
+There are awards per annum for the two best oral presentations and the two best poster presentation.

-Any original submission to the meeting of a) a scientific presentation of b) a single case report or a small number of cases, via the usual abstract submission process can be considered for these awards, except for invited keynote or plenary lectures and those that have already been short-listed for the Young Investigator's Award.
+Any original submission to the meeting of a) a scientific presentation of b) a single case report or a small number of cases, via the usual abstract submission process can be considered for these awards, except for invited keynotes or plenary lectures and those that have already been short-listed for the Young Investigator's Award.
 There are no restrictions on age and authors do not have to be EAPCCT members.

 All original submitted abstracts are subject to a blinded reviewing process involving at least eight separate reviewers.
 Accepted abstracts are short-listed on the basis of the eligibility criteria and overall mean quality scores provided by the reviewers.
 Short listed authors are informed in advance of the meeting.
 The winners are chosen by a panel of at least three judges with no conflicts of interest.
 Their decision will be final.

 Winners will be awarded a certificate, expedited publication of a paper based on their presentation if submitted to Clinical Toxicology (subject to acceptance via the usual manuscript review process) and a prize of 500 US Dollars.